 Coincidentally, along with his scores of film, radio and TV dramatic roles, Dehner also worked in journalism.
 According to his Los Angeles Times obituary and a biography at the Internet Movie Database:During World War II he served as an Army publicist with Gen. George Patton in Africa and Europe, and after the war he shared in a Peabody Award that Los Angeles radio station KFWB won for coverage of the first United Nations conference.

-Along with playing a 19th century journalist on “Frontier Gentleman,” he leapt into the next century to be a newspaper reporter on the TV series “The Roaring ’20s” in 1960, after the cancellation of his second radio series lead, the title role in an adaptation of the television hit “Paladin.”
+Along with playing a 19th century journalist on “Frontier Gentleman,” he leapt into the next century to be a newspaper reporter on the TV series “The Roaring ’20s” in 1960, after the cancellation of his second radio series lead, the lead role in an adaptation of the television hit “Have Gun Will Travel.”

 Sources and Resources